 Your videos are blurry on YouTube after uploading because YouTube hasn’t finished processing the HD version of your video yet.
 It’s finished making the lower quality version and got them ready to distribute, which is why you see a video often in 240p, 360p, or 480p quality, even if you uploaded a 4K or HD video.

 Whenever you upload a video to YouTube, schedule your video at least an hour in advance.
-This should allow enough time for the high-quality version of your video to process entirely and for early viewers to get the full quality of the video and stop some complaints about poor video quality.
+This should allow enough time for the high-quality version of your video to process entirely and for early viewers to get the full quality and stop some complaints about poor video quality.

 (You can also find when your viewers are most active in your analytics if you don’t want to try TubeBuddy)

-If your video hasn’t finished processing after a couple of hours then it may be stuck.
+If your video hasn’t finished processing after a couple of hours, it may be stuck.
 This could be due to your internet connection, a heavy upload time period, or a complicated file format.
-If you find your video to be stuck processing, I recommend uploading your file again.
+If you find your video stuck processing, I recommend uploading your file again.

-If you, however, see that both uploads are stuck, then it may be time to check whether you have a good internet connection, try uploading again at a different time, or the main cause is probably the format that you’re uploading the file in.
+If you see that both uploads are stuck, then it may be time to check whether you have a good internet connection, try uploading again at a different time, or the main cause is probably the format that you’re uploading the file in.

 If you need to export the file again, use the best settings for exporting videos.
 Usually, video software has defaults for YouTube, with these all selected for you.